 Another lovely Christmas tree alternative, the Warm White LED Fairybell Outdoor Christmas from Lights4fun is both elegant and cheerful, thanks to the warm LED lights.
 Looks like there could be a tree under there right?
 Stick it by the front door, in the back garden – or bring it inside for a contemporary Christmas look.

-The easiest option of all – and a very budget-friendly one – is stacking wooden crates in the shape of a Christmas tree.
-Then, fill them with your favourite Christmas decor or gifts.
-Hey presto, a chic, boho Christmas tree alternative.
+The easiest option of all – and a very budget Christmas decorating idea – is stacking wooden crates in the shape of a tree.
+Then, fill them with your favorite ornaments or gifts.
+Hey presto, a chic, boho alternative Christmas tree.

-4. Build a Christmas teepee for the kids
+25. Build a Christmas tepee for the kids

-If you have small children, a tree can be too much of a hazard (people with naughty pets will get the dilemma, too).
-Instead, put up a child-safe teepee they'll love playing in, and decorate it with your favourite Christmas ornaments.
+If you have small children, a tree can be too much of a hazard (pet owners will get the dilemma, too).
+Instead, put up a child-safe tepee they'll love playing in, and decorate it with your favourite Christmas ornaments.

-This teepee has been decorated with Christmas treats from Dunelm.
+This tepee has been decorated with Christmas treats from Dunelm.